 by: Sebastian Beutel, January 2016

 published: here

 tested in version: Ai v8

 download: Stagepatch , Models

+The models are distinct as for their UV mapping - make sure to load the correct model into each screen.

 Hint: click the images to show them larger.